solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 I’m not sure.
 In many ways, we are moving into the world of “mixed reality” in our code editors, and this is the start.
 Metadata is laid over text to help us navigate and read transformative and expressive code that may not have been on it’s own or because of a language limitation.

-What’s more, it’s not breakpoints, bread crumbing, or code folding that we should question.
+What’s more, it’s not breakpoints, breadcrumbing, or code folding that we should question.
 What we should question is direct assistance on the visual readability and understandability of what we write in real time.

 We may be fine with serial code transformations if IDEs standardize.